iPadOS 15: New features, compatibility, release date

 The experience with an external keyboard allows users to get more done with all-new keyboard shortcuts and a redesign of the menu bar.

-With Universal Control, also available on the Mac, it’s possible to arrange the devices together and use the same mouse and keyboard in multiple Apple devices.
+With Universal Control, it’s possible to arrange the devices together and use the same mouse and keyboard on multiple Apple devices.

 With the Quick Note feature, users can use the Apple Pencil to add a quick note.
 They just need to slide the pencil through the bottom right corner to the center of the screen and start writing.